|Value (<£500)||Cuisinart Grind and Brew Plus||Included||£139||Filter|

 In the Filter class the Ratio 8 is hands down easy winner in my book, it makes the most amazing pour over coffee and looks beautiful.

-Taking budget into consideration, and the fact I am a coffee purist, the Melitta Purista Series 300 is my pick in the value bracket.
+Taking budget into consideration, and the fact I am a coffee purist, the Melitta Purista Series 300 was my pick in the value bracket - until the SCOTT Slimissimo stole the crown.
 Simple operation, elegant looks, small footprint and a super cup of coffee makes this unit a winner.
+The high performance pump, less "plasticy" looking body, and some imaginative design give the Slimissimo the edge over the Purista.

 What I think is not overly important though, you need to get a shortlist that fits your requirements, do some homework and check each one out then make your own choice, do not get hung up on what others think, I caution you to choose wisely because if you make the right choice you will likely be living with that machine for a very, very long time.